 HOW TO TAKE FUEL SAMPLES

-Fuel samples measure the amount of water and sludge in gas, diesel or bio-diesel fuel tanks.
+Fuel samples will show the amount of water and contaminates in gas, diesel or bio-diesel fuel tanks.

 It is imperative to have clean, dry fuel in your tank to eliminate downtime and increase engine performance.
 But how do you know how bad your fuel really is?